Risk & regulatory notice

 2. Nature of what we publish

 Information on this website is provided for general informational purposes only.
-It does not constitute, and should not be construed as, investment, legal, tax, regulatory or accounting advice, a recommendation, an offer, or a solicitation of an offer to buy, sell or invest in any product, security, or service.
+It does not constitute, and should not be construed as, legal, tax, regulatory, accounting or financial advice, a recommendation, or an offer of any product or service.

 6. Third-party dependencies